LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 *	dict, string: Return the value from the dictionary ``a`` corresponding to the key ``b``.
 Note that some implementations might support keys other than strings too.
-(The Python and Java renderer do for example.)
+(The Python and Java implementations do for example.
+	The Javascript implementation does too, if ``Map`` is supported.)

-If the specified key doesn't exist or the index is out of range for the string or list, the special object ``Undefined`` is returned.
+If the specified key doesn't exist or the index is out of range for the string or list, a special "undefined" object is returned.

 Slices are also supported (for list and string objects).
 As in Python one or both of the indexes may be missing to start at the first or end after the last